Arafat2198/Sample-Spring-Configuration-Repository-/README.md

 ```bash
 POST http://localhost:8080/actuator/refresh
 ```
-To refresh a single Microservices with the updated end points, send a Blank POST requests for this end point using POST Man
+To refresh a single Microservices with the updated configurations, send a Blank POST requests for this end point using POST Man
 Note: This needs to be done for every Microservice

 ```bash
 POST http://localhost:8080/actuator/busrefresh
 ```
-To refresh all the Microservices with the updated end points, send a Blank POST requests for this end point using POST Man to any single Microserrvice
+To refresh all the Microservices with the updated configurations, send a Blank POST requests for this end point using POST Man to any single Microserrvice
-Note: This needs to be done for every Microservice
+Note: This needs to be done for only a single Microservice